Our top picks of timely offers from our partners

 The Chase Sapphire Preferred Card

-The bonus is worth $600 if redeemed for cash back, but if you book travel through the Chase Ultimate Rewards® portal, point redemptions are worth 25% more, so the bonus is worth $750.
-The Sapphire Preferred also gives cardholders a $50 annual Ultimate Rewards Hotel Credit, plus 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+The bonus is worth $600 if redeemed for cash back, and 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Travel℠.
+For example, 60,000 points are worth $750 toward travel.
+The Sapphire Preferred also gives cardholders a $50 Annual Chase Travel Hotel Credit, plus 5X on travel purchased through Chase Travel℠, 3X on dining, select streaming services and online groceries, 2X on all other travel purchases, 1X on all other purchases, plus more.

 This card does have a $95 annual fee, but the welcome bonus covers the cost of the annual fee many times over.
 There are no foreign transaction fee, making it a great option for international travelers.